This fascinating tower held a remarkable record in the United Kingdom for over 15 years.

 Unfortunately, the success didn’t last and the lease of the restaurant expired in the year 1981.
 It wasn’t renewed and the restaurant closed, along with the tower which simply seized to be a tourist attraction.

 9. It’s home to the world’s largest LED-based screen

 One of the most fascinating facts about the BT Tower is that it was completely renovated in the early 2000s and during this renovation, a lighting system was included to brighten up the London skyline.

 The original lighting system only consisted of 7 different color schemes and was replaced by a 360 degrees colored lighting display in October 2009.

-This LED-based display is the largest of its kind in the world as it consists of 529,750 LEDs, arranged in 177 vertical strips, and which cover an area of 280 square meters (3,000 square feet).
+This LED-based display is the largest of its kind in the world as it consists of 529,750 LEDs, arranged in 177 vertical strips, and covers an area of 280 square meters (3,000 square feet).

 10. A miniature of the tower can be seen in Legoland Windsor

 To emphasize the fact that the tower is one of the most important landmarks in London, a miniature version has been added to a popular theme park.